windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 Any `.ftl` files you place in the locale subfolders will be automatically registered in Zotero's localization system.

-All supported locales are list in [locales](https://github.com/zotero/zotero/tree/main/chrome/locale).
+To see a full list of supported languages, check the [Zotero locales](https://github.com/zotero/zotero/tree/main/chrome/locale).

-> ❗️ Make sure to namespace your Fluent files' name and the keys within them to avoid conflicts with other plugins or Zotero itself.
+> ❗️ It’s important to namespace the file names and keys in your Fluent files to avoid conflicts with Zotero or other plugins.
+For example, use file names like `make-it-red.ftl` instead of `strings.ftl`.

 **Using a Fluent File in a Document**